Why is Forgiveness in Marriage So Hard?

 Because they can’t easily tolerate periods of conflict, they will tend to protest more often than repair, exhausting themselves and their partner.

-Perhaps most challenging of all are spouses who tend toward an avoidant attachment style.
+Perhaps most challenging of all is spouses who tend toward an avoidant attachment style.
 Research tells us that men are often socialized with this style of attachment.
 It is mostly the reverse of the anxious attachment style.

 While the anxious attachment style pursues harmony, often over understanding, the avoidant attachment style leans toward distancing behavior.
 They not only tolerate moments of disconnection, they often seek to create them as a way of calming themselves down.